earthly/earthly/docs/ci-integration/overview.md

 Once you have ensured that the dependencies are available, you'll need to install `earthly` itself.

-#### Bare Metal
+#### Bare Metal / VMs / Cloud Instances

 This is the simplest method for adding `earthly` to your CI.
 It will work best on dedicated computers, or in scripted/auto-provisioned build environments.
 You can follow our [regular installation guide](https://earthly.dev/get-earthly) to add `earthly` if desired.

-If you are going to mostly be working from a WSL2 prompt in Windows, you might want to consider following the Linux instructions for installation.
-This will help prevent any cross-subsystem file transfers and keep your builds fast.
-Note that the "original" WSL is unsupported.

-If your build host is persistent, it is recommended to install `earthly` as part of the new host's configuration, and not as part of your build.
+It is arecommended to install `earthly` as part of the new host's configuration, and not as part of your build.
 This will speed up your builds, since you do not need to download `earthly` each time; and it will also provide stability in case a future version of `earthly` changes the behavior of a command.

+Don't forget to run `earthly bootstrap` when you are done to finish configuration!

-#### Containers
+#### Container Images

 Earthly currently offers two official images:

 - [`earthly/earthly`](https://hub.docker.com/r/earthly/earthly), which is a 1-stop shop.
 It includes a built-in `earthly-buildkitd` daemon, and accepts a target to be built as a parameter.
 It requires a mount for your source code, and an accessible `DOCKER_HOST`.
 When building a runner image for your CI; it is usually easier to start from this image, and add the pieces you need.
 See [this Jenkins agent configuration](https://github.com/earthly/ci-examples/blob/ce20840cffd2a8b04a8bd5dce477751adac3f490/jenkins/Earthfile#L48-L54) for an example.
 - [`earthly/buildkitd`](https://hub.docker.com/r/earthly/buildkitd), which is the same `earthly-buildkitd` container that `earthly` will run on your host.
 This is useful in more advanced configurations, such as sharing a single `buildkitd` machine across many workers, or isolating the privileged parts of builds.
 See [this Kubernetes configuration](https://github.com/earthly/ci-examples/blob/main/kubernetes/buildkit.yaml) for an example.

-If you need to provide additional configuration, [consider building your own image for CI](building-an-image.md).
+If you need to provide additional configuration, [consider building your own image for CI](build-an-earthly-ci-image.md).

 ### Configuration